-CSI Contact: Communications Coordinator, Amanda Oberg
+CSI Contact: Communications Manager, Amanda Oberg

 The purpose of the CSI Communications team is to increase awareness for and understanding of CSI.
 The team manages the organization's online newsletters, publications, press releases, social media, and CSI websites.
+Visit the Our Team page for the most up-to-date team members.